Welcome to the Defying Age Spotlight! This segment will introduce you to everyday people who age well!

 These amazing individuals will inspire you!
 About 25% of aging is genetics.
 The rest is up to you!

-Read on to learn about Margaret, and her advice to age well!
+Read on to learn about Margaret and her advice on how to age well!

-Margaret married her high school sweetheart, Billy, who she met at age 15.
-She currently lives independently in the house they built together.
+Margaret married Billy, her high school sweetheart, at age 15.
+She now lives independently in the home they built together.

-Margaret was a caregiver to her husband Billy for 10 years after his Alzheimer’s diagnosis.
-She says “we almost made it to our 68th wedding anniversary”.
+After Billy was diagnosed with Alzheimer’s, Margaret cared for him for 10 years.
+“We almost made it to our 68th wedding anniversary,” she says.
 Bill sadly passed away in 2019.

-Margaret has a supportive family, most of whom live near her.
-Her oldest son Mark passed away at age 51, which she describes as a particularly difficult time in her life.
+Her oldest son Mark passed away at age 51, a particularly difficult time in her life.

-Margaret’s son Danny and her two daughters, Cathy and Christy, live close by.
-They are a big part of her support system.
-David, her middle son, lives in Florida.
+Danny and Margaret’s two daughters, Cathy and Christy, live close by and are a big part of her support system.

-Margaret has also been blessed with several grandchildren, and great grandchildren!
+Margaret is also blessed with several grandchildren and great-grandchildren.

-In her spare time Margaret spends time with family, keeps up her house (which is pristine, and recently remodeled), and enjoys doing crossword puzzles.
+In her spare time, Margaret enjoys her family, keeps up her house (which is pristine, and recently remodeled), and enjoys doing crossword puzzles.